KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

 + The program exits by returning 0.

 ##### Identifying an attack surface
 Since we have the source code and know what the program does exactly, it is not necessary to conduct a dynamic analysis.
+However, it is recomended and it is a good practice to run and test the challenge as it may help confirm and further our understanding.
 Now that we understand what the program does exactly:
 + Extracts the integer from the user input.
 + Subtracts 4660 from that.
 + Use that as a file descriptor to read 32 bytes.